keikreutler/aporia/README.md

 	Unless stated otherwise, all content is licensed under the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/) and code licensed under the [MIT License](http://creativecommons.org/licenses/MIT/), © [Your Name](http://your.website)

-If you are wanting to close-source your website, we'd suggest using the following:

-	Copyright [Your Name](http://your.website).
-All rights reserved.

 Other included things such as themes and libraries are likely already licensed by their own individual licenses, so be sure to respect their licenses too.

-Thanks, the DocPad team loves you.